Get a FREE bag of Caffe Latte Powder

-Join millions of Hueligans by signing up to our mailing list and get a FREE bag of our popular Thai Green Curry Hot & Savory when you spend $50.
+Join millions of Hueligans by signing up to our mailing list and get a FREE bag of Caffe Latte Powder v3.0 on us when you spend $50.

 We’ve all eaten chocolate to pick us up when we’re feeling low, felt joy after the first bite of the perfect strawberry tart, or found ourselves feeling a bit irritable after eating too much junk food.
 So surely food can affect your mood, right?
 Read on to find out.

 So there is some truth behind the idea that chocolate makes us happy.
 Eating dark chocolate releases endorphins, serotonin and dopamine, the body’s natural anti-depressants.
 Unfortunately for us, the effects are thought to be short-lived.

 Endorphins are released in times of stress, pain and anxiety to ease symptoms and boost pleasure.
 They are also responsible for the renowned ‘runners high’, (why you might get that second wind when exercising).
 We create endorphins naturally in our body, and more are released when we eat.
 Of particular interest are chilies.
 The capsaicin in chilies, which makes them hot, causes the brain to think we’re in pain and so releases more endorphins.

 Serotonin helps to regulate moods, amongst other important roles.
 It’s created from the amino acid tryptophan, which we get from our diet.
 Although we can’t get serotonin directly from food, we can get the amino acid needed, most commonly from nuts, cheese, red meat and other protein-rich foods.

 Most of the serotonin is released from the nervous system of the intestines and travels to the brain.
 It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to increased production of serotonin.
 So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils and fruit.